Baptism as Covenant and New Creation

 “While Peter was still saying these things, the Holy Spirit fell on all who heard the word.
 And the believers from among the circumcised who had come with Peter were amazed, because the gift of the Holy Spirit was poured out even on the Gentiles.
 For they were hearing them speaking in tongues and extolling God.
 Then Peter declared, ‘Can anyone withhold water for baptizing these people, who have received the Holy Spirit just as we have?’
 And he commanded them to be baptized in the name of Jesus Christ.
 Then they asked him to remain for some days.”

-Spirit and water therefore belong together, not as fixed sequential stages, but as two dimensions of one reality.
+Spirit and water therefore belong together in the apostolic proclamation — not as identical things or fixed sequential stages, but as distinct realities held together in one gospel pattern.

 Conclusion